In this blog we will focus on 10 ways that you as an early childhood professional can handle biting incidents in your child care setting.

 - Assure a child who bites that you have confidence they will learn appropriate behaviors!

-Finally, make sure you notify the parents of both the biter and the victim and tell them what you are doing to stay on top of it.
+Finally, make sure you notify the parents of both the child who bit and the victim and tell them what you are doing to stay on top of it.

 By following these steps you can help alleviate or shorten a biting “crisis.”
 These tips will help you handle biting incidents when they occur in your child care setting.